Kerem Ben Zimra: History

-The moshav was founded in 1949 by immigrants to Israel from Turkey on the site of the depopulated Palestinian village of al-Ras al-Ahmar.
+The moshav was founded in 1949 by immigrants to Israel from Turkey.
 Rabbi Meir Yehuda Getz (1924–1995), a kabbalist and the first rabbi of the Western Wall in Jerusalem, was among the founders of the moshav, which was named after Rabbi David Ben Zimra, who was buried with his father Yosef nearby.

 New immigrants from Romania and Morocco later joined the moshav.

 The moshav is the home of the Rimon Winery.

 Kerem Ben Zimra nature reserve

-In 1968 a 68-dunam nature reserve was declared on the land south of the moshav.
+In 1968, a 68-dunam nature reserve was declared on the land south of the moshav.
 Flora includes Mt.
 Atlas mastic trees (terebinth), Valonia oaks, Palestine Oaks, Buckthorns, and Styrax officinalis.